Foo Fighters drummer Taylor Hawkins dies, aged 50 | Entertainment

 Foo Fighters drummer Taylor Hawkins dies, aged 50

-The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away in a hotel room in Bogota, a source at the attorney general's office said on Saturday.
+The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away at a hotel in Bogota, a source at the attorney general's office said on Saturday.

 The band announced late on Friday that Hawkins, 50, had died, but did not give a cause of death.
 "We have begun an investigation to establish the cause of death of the musician, but for now we don't have any available information to share.
 As the investigation advances we will," a source at the attorney general's office, who was not authorized to speak to the press, told Reuters.